ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/README.md

 - Final refinements: Adds regulatory reference for authenticity.
 - Complete output example: Structured list plus full email draft.

 #### Technical Steps
 1. Open the [sample email thread](/USMC/sample%20data/scenario1_email_thread.txt) on award nominations and review the contents.
-2. Either attach the [sample email file](/USMC/sample%20data/scenario1_email_thread.txt) to standalone Copilot Chat or copy and paste the thread content into the chat interface.
+2. Either upload the [sample email file](/USMC/sample%20data/scenario1_email_thread.txt) to Copilot Chat or copy and paste the thread content into the chat interface.
 3. Enter progressive prompts (iterations 1-4) one by one, observing improvements with each iteration.
 4. Review Copilot's output (summary and draft response).
 Note that in a real-world scenario, this output could be used to reply to the actual email thread.
 5. Verify tone adjustment for junior vs. senior ranks.